pybox/MR61xx/README.md

 # MR61xx
-MR61xx series is a kind of uhf rfid reader and writer witch can read uhf rfid tag in long distance.
+MR61xx series are kinds of uhf rfid reader and writer witch can read uhf rfid tag in long distance.

 Dependencies :
 ============